 The supply of energy is limited, yet the demand continues to increase.
 Even while industrialized nations pull out all stops to develop new sources of clean energy, America will rely on fossil fuels in the near future.
 That means energy conservation is more important now than ever before.

 Robertson Electric, a dedicated proponent of energy conservation, is always seeking ways to keep utility bills and energy usage under control.

-Every home comfort system is different, and each one varies in how often its filter needs changing.
+Every home comfort system is different, and each one varies in how often its filter needs to be replaced.
 Read up on your specific home comfort system to see how often it should be changed.
 A dirty filter will slow airflow and make your system work harder to keep your home warm or cool, which wastes energy.